-The James L. and Dorothy H. Dewar College of Education offers three levels of graduate degree programs: the master's degree (Master of Education, Master of Arts in Teaching, Master of Science [with a major in psychology]); the Education Specialist degree; and the Doctor of Education degree.
+The James L. and Dorothy H. Dewar College of Education and Human Services offers three levels of graduate degree programs: the master's degree (Master of Education, Master of Arts in Teaching, Master of Science [with a major in psychology or in Marriage and Family Therapy], and Master of Social Work); the Education Specialist degree; and the Doctor of Education degree.
 Course descriptions and programs of study leading to these degrees are listed by department.